basilhussain/stm8-ram-test/README.md

 ## Implementation Details

 Should a RAM test function encounter a failure, it will reset the microcontroller by executing an invalid opcode, causing an illegal opcode reset.
 You can determine after the fact whether this has occurred by checking whether the `ILLOPF` bit in the `RST_SR` register is set to 1.
 If the failure is permanent or persistent, the microcontroller will effectively remain in a reset loop and not execute the rest of the firmware as normal.

+In case either of the STM8's watchdogs (IWDG & WWDG) are enabled from reset by the option bytes, in order to avoid a watchdog time-out (and resultant reset), the RAM test functions re-configure the watchdogs before beginning testing.
+For the IWDG, the time-out period is increased to maximum (1 second); for the WWDG, it is disabled.
+Therefore, please be aware that when `main()` is entered, the watchdog registers will *not* have all their default values.

 The test functions are able to return, even though ostensibly their return address on the stack (in RAM) is wiped out during the course of the test, because they preserve the return address in CPU registers.
 After testing is finished, the saved return address is pushed back onto the stack.